9 May – 22 November 2026

 National participations, collateral events and other exhibitions outside the Arsenale and the Giardini (constantly updated)

-At a press conference on 27 May 2025, a team that Koyo Kouoh herself designated presented her concept, the advisors Gabe Beckhurst Feijoo, Marie Helene Pereira and Rasha Salti, the editor-in-chief Siddhartha Mitter and the assistant Rory Tsapayi.
+The Venice Biennale then decided, with the full support of Koyo Kouoh's family, to proceed with the exhibition according to her plans.
+At a press conference on 27 May 2025, a team appointed by Kouoh herself presented her concept: advisors Gabe Beckhurst Feijoo, Marie Helene Pereira and Rasha Salti, editor-in-chief Siddhartha Mitter and research assistant Rory Tsapayi.

-Venice Biennale Press Conference, 27 May 2025
+Venice Biennale Press Conference, 25 February 2026

 In the curatorial text that Koyo Kouoh sent to the President of the Biennale on 8 April 2025, she proposed for the 61st International Art Exhibition, "to shift to a slower gear and tune in to the frequencies of the minor keys.
 Because, though often lost in the anxious cacophony of the present chaos raging through the world, the music continues.
 The songs of those producing beauty in spite of tragedy, the tunes of the fugitives recovering from the ruins, the harmonies of those repairing wounds and worlds."